sbashwin/sathyamvellal.github.io/source/oldblog/_posts/2013-10-02-0ad-fundraiser-3-weeks.markdown

 title: "0 A.D.
 Fundraiser: 3 weeks remain!"
 date: 2013-10-02 01:23
 comments: true
+permalink: "0ad-Fundraiser-3-weels"
+disclaimer: "Note: This is a blog post from an older version of this website.
+Links and styles on this page might not work/render as expected."
 ---
+<div class="disclaimer center grey text-small">{{ page.disclaimer }}</div>

 [0 A.D.][12] is a free and open source, historical RTS game.
 The concept of the game was designed in 2003 and was developed for around six years as a closed-source freeware project.
 In 2009 the game went open source under the GPL license and art content under CC-BY-SA.
 This steadily attracted a lot of contributors ranging from art designers to programmers to develop the game.
 Much of the development and contribution started after the project was open sourced.

+<!-- more -->

 Less than a month ago, [0 A.D. launched a crowdfunding campaign in Indiegogo][11] to help hire two contributors full-time to get it to a release state much sooner and better than its current pace of development.

-<!-- more -->

 <div class="youtube">
     <iframe id="vid3" type="text/html" class="youtube" width="440" height="300" src="http://www.youtube.com/embed/Y-0l7Ej3cM8" frameborder="0">